deco3500-2017/bakedgroup/README.md

 The user testing protocol for this round of testing can be found below:

-User Testing Protocol
+**User Testing Protocol**

     The “you” in the following is the person that the group has selected to be the “tester”.

     Preparation before participant arrives
     Prepare/lay out materials for the participant so that everything is ready.

     Introduction
     Introduce yourself to the participant and give them a high-level idea of what they will be doing in their tasks today, and what the application is about.

     Instructions
     Give the participant more detailed instructions about the task they are to do (e.g. Create an event etc.).
     Tell them to take as long as they need to complete the task.
     Ask them to think out loud or to make comments as they work.
-See if there are any questions from the participants before you get started., and answer questions.
+    See if there are any questions from the participants before you get started, and answer questions.
     Tell participant they can stop at any point and data received will not be used if they choose to stop.

     Observation task